dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 {% endhighlight %}

 Ok great.
 We now move on to defining the component that will show what requirements we haven't satisfied yet in our password.
-It's going to be a list where requirements disappear as we fullfill them.
+It's going to be a list where requirements disappear as we meet them.
 The function will take in a data structure like the one pasted below it.

 {% highlight clojure  %}